 r = redis.Redis(host='localhost', port=6379, decode_responses=True)

-# Store session data with 180-second TTL
+# Store session state with auto-expiry

-r.setex(f"ussd:{session_id}", 180, json.dumps({
+r.setex(f"ussd:{session_id}", 180, json.dumps(session_data))

 Parse Input Correctly

 The text field accumulates all user inputs separated by *.
-A user navigating Main Menu -> Send Money -> Enter Number produces: "2*0241234567".
+A user navigating Main Menu → Send Money → Enter Number produces: "2*0241234567".

 Always split on * and use the array length to determine menu depth.
 Never rely on the raw text string directly — edge cases with asterisks in input will break your flow.